"The best way to get ahead, is to get started"

 -- Mark Twain

 Was earnin’ $10 - $15 per show.
 BFD you say?
 Hey, might not sound like much in today’s “coin o’ de realm."
 I get that.
-But ya also gotta remember that gas was at near ‘bout $.37 per gallon back then in '67.
+But ya also gotta remember that gas was at near ‘bout $.33 per gallon back then in '67.
+That's right.
+33 cents per gallon.
+Look it up.
 So, you do the math in re what those paydays were worth in inflation dollars…hmm?
 Was still livin’ at home with my folks.
 Havin’ fun n’ makin’ ‘enuff money to keep me flush in new record albums and music supplies like guitar strings n’ picks.
 But, most importantly: pot.
 However, I wanted to get into something musically that was just a wee bit less “Top 40”, if y’all catch my drift here….

 …and then, one fine day in early-‘68, Mrs. Palazzotto showed up at my mom’s front door...